BNB Smart Chain Migration Guide

 Expanding support to BNB Smart Chain enhances Across's crosschain interoperability, enabling efficient, cheap and quick bridging across a broader set of EVM-compatible networks.

-The SpokePool contract deployed on BNB Smart Chain supports asset bridging between Ethereum Mainnet, supported L2s, and BNB Smart Chain.
+The SpokePool contract deployed on BNB Smart Chain supports bridging between Ethereum Mainnet, supported L2s, and BNB Smart Chain.
 Integrators must continue using the DepositV3 function for BNB routes.

 Across Protocol will use 56